Udawalawe Elephant Transit Home

 The Udawalawe Elephant Transist Home (උඩවලව ඇත් අතුරු සෙවණ) is a wildlife protection facility within Udawalawe National Park in Sri Lanka that was established in 1995 by the Sri Lanka Department of Wildlife Conservation in Sri Lanka.

 History

 Sri Lankan elephants (Elephas maximus maximus) are an endangered species.
-The Elephant Transit Home within Udawalawe National Park was established by the Department of Wildlife Conservation together with the Born Free Foundation.
+The Elephant Transit Home within Udawalawe National Park was established by the Department of Wildlife Conservation.
 The facility was established under the 29th Amendment to the Fauna and Flora Protection Ordinance Part II.

 Facilities and care

 Up to three elephants per week are killed in Sri Lanka due to conflicts with humans, often leaving behind orphan calves.
 The elephants are kept at part of the Udawalawe National Park to maintain familiarity with their habitat.

 The center houses information on elephants.
 Additionally, a solar heater was set up at the facility by Dilmah Conservation to heat the water used to make the milk fed to the orphaned elephants.